 Build a complete view of business performance.

-Only by combining financial, customer, marketing, sales, and IT data together can an organization measure how the individual business units are contributing to the overall mission.
-This allows leadership to track progress toward goals and use historical context to predict future growth and trends.
+Combining financial, customer, marketing, sales, and IT data allows organizations to measure the contribution of each business unit towards the overall mission, track progress, and predict future growth and trends.

 Break down data silos.

 Implementing SSOT principles allows organizations to make strategic shifts without overlooking dependencies or trends, as data from different teams can inform decisions beyond their own scope.

 SSOT eliminates duplicate data, optimizing storage resources while ensuring both teams have access to the information.
 This integration of data also prevents teams from drawing different conclusions if one dataset is more recent or more complete than the other, which improves data quality.